Nano-DNA-Studios/Class-Backup-Website/README.md

 # Nano Technology Engineering Class Backup Website
-A Website for Hosting and Sharing the LEARN Class Content Backups for the Nano Technology Engineering Cohort of 2021-2026
+A Website for Hosting and Sharing the LEARN Class Content Backups and Class Software for the Nano Technology Engineering Cohort of 2021-2026

 As of June of 2025, the Univeristy of Waterloo is reducing every Students One Drive Cloud Storage from 5 TB to 25 GB.
 This reduction makes it difficult to share the Class Backup files in an efficient manner.
 In this current day, the Class Backups are around 45 GB.
 To get around this, I have decided to Host and Share the files on a Server and serve them through a Website